-Regardless, generatively speaking, it’s easy to think innovations like the ones mentioned prior have more upsides, or at least, these, surpass the downsides.
+Regardless, generatively speaking, it’s easy to think innovations have more upsides, and that the benefits surpass the downsides.
 But what’s the time frame to actually know that the benefits outweigh the risks?
 Evolutionary biologists would argue maybe a couple hundred if not thousands of years.

-The very gist of it is, we haven’t lived these weird modern lives that long, and pretending like we know every commodity we take for granted has more benefits than risks, is at best, very naive, and at worst, dangerous for the conservation of humankind and all the animals, plants, etc that live in symbiosis with us.
-And just a consistent takeaway, stop wasting time and get outside.
+We haven’t lived these weird modern lives that long, and pretending like we know every commodity we take for granted has more benefits than risks, is at best, very naive, and at worst, dangerous for the conservation of humankind and all the animals and plants that live in symbiosis with us.